pamgene/export_crosstab_shiny-operator/README.md

-# Template Shiny operator for Tercen
+# Export Crosstab Shiny_operator for Tercen

 ##### Description

-The `Template Shiny operator` is a template repository for the creation of Shiny operators in Tercen.
+The `export_crosstab_shiny_operator` is used to export a view in Tercen in the crosstab file format.

 ##### Usage